skipperq93/cyberkit/Introduction.md

 ### How to add a new .h or .cpp file

-To add a new header file or a translation unit (e.g. `.cpp`, `.m`, or `.mm`), open WebKit.xcworkspace and add respective files in each directory.
+To add a new header file or a translation unit (e.g. `.cpp`, `.m`, or `.mm`), open CyberKit.xcworkspace and add respective files in each directory.

 Make sure to uncheck the target membership so that it’s not compiled as a part of the framework in xcodebuild.
-Instead, add the same file in Sources.txt file that exists in each subdirectory of Source. e.g. [Source/WebCore/Sources.txt](https://github.com/WebKit/WebKit/blob/main/Source/WebCore/Sources.txt) for WebCore.
+Instead, add the same file in Sources.txt file that exists in each subdirectory of Source. e.g. [Source/CyberCore/Sources.txt](https://github.com/CyberKit/CyberKit/blob/main/Source/CyberCore/Sources.txt) for CyberCore.
 This will ensure the newly added file is compiled as a part of *unified sources*.
-![Screenshot of adding a file to Xcode](resources/xcode-add-file.png) When a header file in WTF is used in WebCore, or a header file in WebCore is used in WebKit or WebKitLegacy, we need to export the file to those projects.
+![Screenshot of adding a file to Xcode](resources/xcode-add-file.png) When a header file in WTF is used in CyberCore, or a header file in CyberCore is used in CyberKit or CyberKitLegacy, we need to export the file to those projects.
 To do that, turn on the target membership in respective framework as set the membership to “Private” as seen below.
-This will ensure the relevant header file is exported from WTF / WebCore to other downstream projects like WebKitLegacy.
+This will ensure the relevant header file is exported from WTF / CyberCore to other downstream projects like CyberKitLegacy.
 ![Screenshot of exporting a header file](resources/xcode-export-header.png)

 Non-cocoa ports, like WPE and GTK, use CMake for building the project.
 If the header is not platform-specific, you might want to add an entry for it into the relevant Headers.cmake.
-For example, if a WebCore header is included by WebKit, you will need to list the header in Source/WebCore/Headers.cmake.
+For example, if a CyberCore header is included by CyberKit, you will need to list the header in Source/CyberCore/Headers.cmake.

 FIXME: Mention WTF_EXPORT_PRIVATE and WEBCORE_EXPORT.